Paralysis can be caused by tumors, injuries, or nerve damage.

 When both vocal cords are paralyzed, the voice is reduced in strength but otherwise sounds normal.
 However, the space between the paralyzed cords is very small, and the airway is inadequate so that even moderate exercise causes difficulty in breathing and a harsh, high-pitched sound (stridor) with each breath.

 Doctors try to find the cause of the vocal cord paralysis.
 They ask questions about all possible causes, including chronic exposure to heavy metals (arsenic, lead, and mercury), use of the drugs phenytoin and vincristine, history of a connective tissue disorder Overview of Connective Tissue Disorders in Children Connective tissue is the tough, often fibrous tissue that binds the body's structures together and provides support and elasticity.
 Muscles, bones, cartilage, ligaments, and tendons are built... read more (such as Marfan syndrome Marfan Syndrome Marfan syndrome is a rare hereditary disorder of connective tissue, resulting in abnormalities of the eyes, bones, heart, blood vessels, lungs, and central nervous system.
 This syndrome is caused... read more ), Lyme disease Lyme Disease Lyme disease is a tick-transmitted infection caused by Borrelia species, primarily by Borrelia burgdorferi and sometimes by Borrelia mayonii in the United States.
-These spiral-shaped bacteria... read more , sarcoidosis Sarcoidosis Sarcoidosis is a disease in which abnormal collections of inflammatory cells (granulomas) form in many organs of the body.
-Sarcoidosis usually develops in people aged 20 to 40, most often people... read more , diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
-Urination and thirst are... read more , and alcoholism Alcohol Alcohol (ethanol) is a depressant.
-Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma, and death.
-Genetics and personal characteristics may... read more .
+These... read more , sarcoidosis Sarcoidosis Sarcoidosis is a disease in which abnormal collections of inflammatory cells (granulomas) form in many organs of the body.
+Sarcoidosis usually develops in people aged 20 to 40 years, most often... read more , diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
+Symptoms of diabetes may... read more , and alcohol use disorder Alcohol Use Alcohol (ethanol) is a depressant (it slows down brain and nervous system functioning).
+Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma,... read more .

 In addition to asking questions about a person's medical history, doctors base the diagnosis on laryngoscopy.
 Laryngoscopy is examination of the larynx, with a thin, flexible viewing tube.